angelvardin/car-comments-demo/README.md

 # Car comments demo

-Car comments is a react app which displays a list with cars details.
+Car comments is a react app which displays a list with cars details and contains module for comments.

 ## Technologies
 * Golang